In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 A seasoned affiliate marketers understand it so well that they’re becoming insanely competitive in getting their hands on such domains.

-Who would not if they already experienced firsthand what a powerful expired domain can do?
+Who would not if they already experienced firsthand what a powerful aged domain can do?
 What do you think?

 To help you understand more about how it works, think of it like this: